anamainhardt/anamainhardt.github.io/_pages/about.md

 ****
 ## And a bit more about me...
 I am a vegan enthusiast who adores cats.
-My favorite trips are in nature --- I love backpacking and bikepacking --- but I also love exploring cities for their food and visual arts. :)
+My favorite trips are in nature, especially backpacking and bikepacking, but I also love exploring cities for their food and visual arts. :)